spray/sbt-revolver/README.md

 The following SBT settings defined by _sbt-revolver_ are of potential interest:

-* `re:start-args`, a `SettingKey[Seq[String]]`, which lets you define arguments that _sbt-revolver_ should pass to your application on every start.
-Any arguments given to the `re:start` task directly will be appended to this setting.
+* `re-start-args`, a `SettingKey[Seq[String]]`, which lets you define arguments that _sbt-revolver_ should pass to your application on every start.
+Any arguments given to the `re-start` task directly will be appended to this setting.
-* `re:main-class(for start)`, which lets you optionally define a main class to run in `re:start` independently of the one set for running the project normally.
+* `re-main-class(for re-start)`, which lets you optionally define a main class to run in `re-start` independently of the one set for running the project normally.
 This value defaults to the value of `compile:main-class(for run)`.
-If you don't specify a value here explicitly, the same logic as for the normal run main class applies: If only one main class is found, this one is chosen.
+If you don't specify a value here explicitly the same logic as for the normal run main class applies: If only one main class is found it one is chosen.
 Otherwise, the main-class chooser is shown to the user.
-You can set this property in the configuration with `mainClass in Revolver.start := Some("com.example.Main")`.
+You can set this property in the configuration with `mainClass in Revolver.reStart := Some("com.example.Main")`.
-* `re:java-options`, a `SettingKey[Seq[String]]`, which lets you define the options to pass to the forked JVM when starting your application
+* `java-options(for re-start)`, a `SettingKey[Seq[String]]`, which lets you define the options to pass to the forked JVM when starting your application
-* `re:jrebel-jar`, a `SettingKey[String]`, which lets you override the value of the `JREBEL_PATH` env variable.
+* `re-jrebel-jar`, a `SettingKey[String]`, which lets you override the value of the `JREBEL_PATH` env variable.

-In your `.sbt` file you set these settings for example with `Revolver.startArgs := "-x"`.
+In your `.sbt` file you set these settings for example with `Revolver.reStartArgs := "-x"`.

 ## License